-Employer provided cars, commonly known as company cars, remain a popular benefit and for some a real status symbol, despite continued increases in the tax charge they give rise to.
+Employer provided cars, commonly known as company

+cars, remain a popular benefit and for some a real status symbol, despite continued increases in the tax charge they give rise to.

-The charge on cars is generally calculated by multiplying the list price of the car by a percentage which depends on the CO_2 emissions (recorded on the Vehicle Registration Document) of the car.
+The charge on cars is generally calculated by multiplying the list price of the car by a percentage which depends on the $CO_2$ emissions (recorded on the Vehicle Registration Document) of the car.
 You then pay tax at 20%, 40% or 45% on this charge depending on your overall tax position.
 The tax rates applicable to Scottish taxpayers range from 19% to 46%.

-The table on the next page shows the percentages for 2019/20.
-For the majority of company car drivers using a petrol car the taxable benefit is 3% higher compared to the previous year.
+The table on the next page shows the percentages for 2020/21.
+The table is divided into two columns for cars registered up to 5 April 2020 and those registered after that date.
+The table reflects the differences between the new Worldwide harmonised Light vehicle Test Procedure (WLTP) and the New European Driving Cycle (NEDC) test it is replacing.